ablaamim/Piscine-Reloaded/README.md

 > • We’re dealing with a program here, you should therefore have a function main in your .c file.
 > • Create a program that displays its given arguments sorted by ascii order.
 > • It should display all arguments, except for argv[0].
-> • All arguments have to have their own line.
+> • All arguments should have their own line.